Oliver Stone’s ‘Putin Interviews’ Will Teach You Little About Putin, and Even Less About Russia

 But when Stone recounts Putin’s rise to presidential power, they will learn that he at first rejected Boris Yeltsin’s attempts to make him prime minister, and that he won the office of president the first time with 53 percent of the vote based the successes of his first term.
 Nowhere is it mentioned that all of this was orchestrated by very wealthy, very powerful anti-communist forces of the day.
 They will hear Putin say that he did not put an end to privatization, but rather halted unfair schemes that only oligarchs who disrespected rule of law wanted to see continued.
 And privatization schemes did make oligarchs fabulously wealthy in ways that were not lawful in the 1990s, which were something of a Wild West.
 But the viewer will then see photos of Boris Berezovsky and Mikhail Khodorkovsky.
 Viewers will not learn that Berezovsky is one of the men who orchestrated Putin’s rise to power.
 Nor will they learn he fled to London after he began criticizing Putin, falling out with his his former protege, or that his death in the United Kingdom is still shrouded in mystery.
 The viewer will not learn that Khodorkovksy’s public accusation of government corruption got him a decade in a Siberian prison cell.

 Viewers will learn that Putin worked as prime minister before returning to the presidency with 63 percent of the vote.
-If Putin has thoughts about the protests that surrounded his return to the Kremlin, viewers does not learn them; if Stone asked, both question and answer were left on the cutting room floor, at least in the first two hours.
+If Putin has thoughts about the protests that surrounded his return to the Kremlin, viewers do not learn them; if Stone asked, both question and answer were left on the cutting room floor, at least in the first two hours.

 Stone and Putin discuss Putin’s hesitancy to delegate, and Putin agrees with Stone’s assessment that he is the CEO of the company that is Russia.
 This could have been an opportunity to hear what Putin thinks of the idea that Russia is a mafia state, or of the connection between business and politics in Russia.
 Instead, we learn that Putin has “to have this sense of completion” when he begins a task.